Terne: Use

 Terne was historically used to coat sheet steel to inhibit corrosion.
 It was one of the cheapest alloys suitable for this, and the tin content was kept at a minimum while still adhering to a hot-dipped iron sheet, to minimize the cost.

 Historical terne metal must be painted.
-If the paint is maintained, terne metal can last 90 years or more.
-Terne coated stainless steel (TCS II or Roofinox) or copper is commonly used to replace terne metal roofs as either material will outlast terne metal.
-Terne coated stainless steel roofing can last 100 years or more unpainted, copper roofing can last 50 years or more unpainted.
+Terne metal can last 90 years or more if the paint is maintained.
+Terne-coated stainless steel (TCS II or Roofinox), or copper is commonly used to replace terne metal roofs as either material will outlast terne metal.
+Terne-coated stainless steel roofing can last 100 years or more unpainted; copper roofing can last 50 years or more unpainted.

 Terne II used zinc in place of lead for environmental reasons.
-Today's main reason and benefit of the tin coating is its aesthetic behavior.
+Today's aesthetic behavior is the main reason and benefit of the tin coating.
 Tin develops a natural matte grey patina when exposed to the elements.
 The result of the weathering process depends on the environment and climate conditions present.
 Depending on the environment and atmospheric conditions different substrate alloys are used.
 The stainless steel alloy 439 is ferritic and is used for normal environments; for coastal applications, the austenitic stainless steel alloy 316L is used providing an increased corrosion resistance to chlorides.

 Terminology

 The term "terne" is derived from the French word for "dull" and was probably in reference to its dull appearance in comparison to the shiny surface of tinplate.

 Terne-coated steel is also known as terne-metal and often referred to as "tin" (see the Slate Roof Bible).
-Traditional terne-coated steel cannot be purchased anymore, it had been replaced by a terne coated stainless steel product (Roofinox tin-plated (Terne)), available at most roofing supply stores.
+Traditional terne-coated steel cannot be purchased anymore; it has been replaced by a terne-coated stainless steel product (Roofinox tin-plated (Terne)), available at most roofing supply stores.